mashinhu/MarkHacks/_posts/2023-10-11-learn-to-MOD-test.md

 ## Don't Test All Cases in one Place

+---

 - If the requirements test separate logic, they should be tested separately.
 - Having un-related requirements included can create maintenance issues in the future.
 We need everything to be concise and in the correct place.

-## Avoid Static Members of Module to be Tested
+## Avoid Testing Static Members of a Module

+---

 - It is not good practice to reference or use these static members at all within the MOD test.